Basic requirements to receive and maintain BYU scholarships.

 Maintaining Your Scholarship

 - You must earn and maintain a minimum 3.60 BYU grade point average through the end of each winter semester.

-- You are expected to enroll at BYU for the equivalent of two semesters during each academic year unless serving an LDS mission.
+- You are expected to enroll at BYU for the equivalent of two semesters during each academic year unless serving a Latter-day Saint mission.
 If you miss a major semester, you have the option of moving the scholarship to spring and summer terms of the same academic year.
 If you do not plan on attending BYU during spring or summer terms, you would simply decline that portion of the scholarship.